WaleedMuslem/ADL2_Quiz/Documents/Requirement_Specification.md

 User Interface (UI) for Quiz Taking: This component will serve as the primary interface for users to access and interact with quizzes.
 It includes the following sub-components:

--Home page: The home page will have a “Start” button to navigate you to the quiz topic selection page following with about and contact page.
+- Home page: The home page will have a “Start” button to navigate you to the quiz topic selection page following with about and contact page.
--Quiz Pages: Pages dedicated to  individual quizzes, displaying questions, options, and user progress.
+- Quiz Pages: Pages dedicated to  individual quizzes, displaying questions, options, and user progress.
--Result Page: A page that provides immediate feedback on quiz performance, including scores and comments on your result.
+- Result Page: A page that provides immediate feedback on quiz performance, including scores and comments on your result.
--Design and Layout: A visually appealing design with intuitive layouts to enhance the user experience.
+- Design and Layout: A visually appealing design with intuitive layouts to enhance the user experience.
--Quiz API Integration: DaQuiz will integrate with a quiz API (Trivia API) to fetch quiz content dynamically.
+- Quiz API Integration: DaQuiz will integrate with a quiz API (Trivia API) to fetch quiz content dynamically.

 Current Situation:
 Currently, the project is in the UI design phase, nearing completion.
 The team is preparing to move on to